justin-hayes/justin-hayes.github.io/content/post/jact-reading-greek-9c-translation.md

 date: 2019-09-04T21:30:00-04:00
 draft: false
 ---
-Xanthias takes pity on the audience and tells them the true nature of the old man's illness.<!--more-->
+Xanthias takes pity on the spectators and tells them the true nature of the old man's illness.<!--more-->
 ## Translation
 __Xanthias__: You will never find out the answer, spectators.
 If indeed you want to know what sickness has befallen his father, be silent now.
 For I will tell to you, who are indeed in perplexity, the old man's illness.
 He is a lover of being a